RJS Waste Management Supports Global Recycling Day 2021.

 Likewise, the RJS Waste Management team can help remove any hazardous waste that’s been fly-tipped on your land.
 This will of course bring several benefits for the environment – both locally and globally.

-When it comes to celebrating recycling efforts on a local scale, our #RecyclingHeroes are our customers in Chichester, Oxford and London that already choose to make recycling an essential part of their waste management initiative.
+When it comes to celebrating recycling local efforts, our #RecyclingHeroes are our customers in Chichester, Oxford and London that already choose to make recycling an essential part of their waste management initiative.
 Whether they come to us for WEEE recycling services of secure data destruction followed by the recycling/reuse of their technical equipment, they are indeed doing their bit.

 On a global front, young campaigners like Greta Thunberg and Dara McAnulty are sparks of hope for the future of our planet.

-As for RJS Waste Management as a business, we run a paperless office and of course recycle our own WEEE.
+As for RJS Waste Management, we run a paperless office and recycle our own WEEE.
 We’re also planning to do a beach clean on the south coast when it’s safe to gather for events again.
 This will not only help clear the beach of damaging waste such as plastics but will help raise awareness of the important work charities like Marine Conservation Society are doing to protect our planet.